jbacardit-uz/idp-iothub-connection-examples/nodejs/README.md

 const client = mqtt.connect('mqtts://idpiot-iothub.azure-devices.net:8883', options)
 ```

-the user name for the MQTT conncetion is always as follows:
+The user name for the MQTT conncetion is always as follows:

 ```
 idpiot-iothub.azure-devices.net/${deviceId}/api-version=2018-06-30